Review contents

 There’s a huge range of features for both beginners and experienced investors, which include being able to trade both price directions (up and down), and margin trading (leverage), which is effectively trading with borrowed money to make larger trades (more on that below).

-And when your money isn’t tied up in trades, you’ll get a great interest rate on your cash in your account.
+And when your money isn’t tied up in investments, you’ll get a great interest rate on your cash in your account.

 However, it's not commission-free, but it is low cost overall (we’ll cover the fees below), with one of the lowest currency conversion fees out there (0.25%).
 And there’s no inactivity fees, or minimum deposit amounts like other platforms.